arcus/education_modules/regular_expressions_basics/regular_expressions_basics.md

 <div class = "important">
 <b style="color: rgb(var(--color-highlight));">Important note</b><br>

-Importantly, don't try to use the backslash this way in front of letters or numbers.
+Don't try to use the backslash this way in front of letters or numbers.
 If you add `\d` to your pattern, for example, that doesn't mean "the literal letter d", it means "any digit 0-9".
 If you add `\7` to your regular expression, you'll get an error -- `\7` is bad syntax for regular expressions.

 We'll talk about other uses of backslash in an upcoming section.